jgador/loggle/README.md

     > ssh-keygen -R 52.230.2.122
     > ```
     > Replace the IP if you change it.
 This prevents host key warnings when you SSH back in.
+    > Kibana is locked down to a default allow list.
+Update `kibana_allowed_ips` in `terraform/azure/variables.tf` (or override via `terraform.tfvars`) with your own public IPs before applying if `34.126.86.243` is not yours.

 6. **Send Your Logs:**
     Configure your application to forward logs using the following steps: